 Facilitate Your Project Meetings Like a Pro

-Congratulations!
-You are leading your first project team.
+Imagining you are leading your very first project team.
 This post is inspired by a coaching session I had with an ambitious and talented young professional.
 Her challenge was to improve her ability to facilitate project team meetings with much more experienced professionals who needed to work together well.

 As project manager, you are charged with keeping the project on schedule and within budget.
 Communication with your project team (as well as the project stakeholders) is key to moving the project forward toward completion.